Trump slaps 25% tariffs on steel, aluminum, raising new trade war fears

 Trump previously announced a 25 tariff on steel and a 10 percent aluminium imports from most countries during his first administration in 2018.

 After initially exempting a host of US allies and friendly countries, Trump later that year extended the tariffs to the European Union, Canada and Mexico.

-In 2019, the US president reachedb agreements with Canada, Mexico, Australia and Argentina to exempt their exports from the tariffs.
+In 2019, the US president reached agreements with Canada, Mexico, Australia and Argentina to exempt their exports from the tariffs.

 Despite insisting there would be no exemptions from the tariffs on Monday, Trump said he would give “great consideration” to excluding Australia from the measures after Australian Prime Minister Anthony Albanese said earlier that the sides were in discussion about an exemption.